War of Saint-Sardos

-The War of Saint-Sardos was a short war fought between the Kingdom of England and the Kingdom of France in 1324.
-The French invaded the English Duchy of Aquitaine.
-The war was a clear defeat for the English, and led indirectly to the overthrow of Edward II of England.
-The war can also be seen as one of the precursors of the Hundred Years' War.
+The War of Saint-Sardos was a short war fought between the Kingdom of England and the Kingdom of France in 1324 during which the French invaded the English Duchy of Aquitaine.
+The war was a clear defeat for the English and led indirectly to the overthrow of Edward II of England.
+It can also be seen as one of the precursors to the Hundred Years' War.

 Background

 During the reign of King Philip IV of France and his sons, France's monarchy gradually expanded its authority, as the power of the king grew at the expense of the nobles.
 One of the chief tools in this process was the Parlement of Paris, which allowed people to appeal the decisions of lower courts.
 During these appeals their possessions were under the direct protection of the Crown, weakening one of the most important privileges of the nobility: that of jurisdiction over their own lands.

 One of those who felt this encroachment the most was Edward II, King of England and Duke of Aquitaine.
 As Duke of Aquitaine, he ruled Gascony as a French vassal, the last continental remnant of the Angevin Empire.
 The French kings wanted this last English foothold gone too, and were very eager to settle disputes between the Duke and his subjects.
 Thus, unless he wanted a direct confrontation, Edward II could do little but watch the duchy dwindle away as numerous small cases were decided against him.